-- 84. BEN's initial liquidity transactions occurred on or about September 1, 2017, when BEN and MHT Financial, L.L.C. ("MHT Financial") entered into agreements to provide liquidity in exchange for the economic rights to several portfolios of alternative assets from various third-party sellers.
+- BEN's initial liquidity transactions occurred on or about September 1, 2017, when BEN and MHT Financial, L.L.C. ("MHT Financial") entered into agreements to provide liquidity in exchange for the economic rights to several portfolios of alternative assets from various third-party sellers.
 MHT Financial, led by Murray Holland, served as middleman to facilitate the transfer of these secondary assets in exchange for what the sellers expected would be cash that they could then distribute to investors before winding down their funds.
 The parties structured the transaction so that MHT Financial, as buyer, could purchase assets from a seller and immediately settle them in an "Exchange Trust" (aka "Seller Trust") whose first act would be to exchange the economic interests in those assets for BEN common units (the "BEN Units"). - 85.
 The parties planned to offer the BEN Units for sale in a private auction, which was originally expected to close before April 30, 2018.
-The BEN Units, along with any consideration received for those Units, would be held in trust at Delaware Trust Company until such time that those Units or other consideration could be sold and the resulting cash distributed to the sellers. - Capital"), which contributed alternative assets from its liquidating funds to Seller Trusts formed specifically to facilitate the exchange.
-Thus, pursuant to a Purchase and Sale Agreement between MHT Financial and Paul Capital (and other co-sellers) and a Transaction Agreement among Paul Capital and its affiliated funds, MHT Financial, BEN LP, and certain BEN affiliates, MHT Financial acquired alternative assets from Paul Capital at a cost of \$489.2 million (plus an additional \$244.0 million from co-sellers), representing the Net Asset Value ("NAV") as of the closing dates, and settled the Seller Trusts with those assets.
+The BEN Units, along with any consideration received for those Units, would be held in trust at Delaware Trust Company until such time that those Units or other consideration could be sold and the resulting cash distributed to the sellers. - 86.
+The largest of these third-party sellers was Paul Capital Advisors, L.L.C. ("Paul Capital"), which contributed alternative assets from its liquidating funds to Seller Trusts formed specifically to facilitate the exchange.
+Thus, pursuant to a Purchase and Sale Agreement between MHT Financial and Paul Capital (and other co-sellers) and a Transaction Agreement among Paul Capital and its affiliated funds, MHT Financial, BEN LP, and certain BEN affiliates, MHT Financial acquired alternative assets from Paul Capital at a cost of closing dates, and settled the Seller Trusts with those assets.
 The Seller Trusts assigned the economic interests in those secondary assets to BEN in exchange for BEN Units, which were to be "auctioned off" to pay Paul Capital (and later, the co-sellers) up to 110% the NAV of their assets in cash.